 Wouldn’t implementing something that you suggested impress you as a customer?

-So you wanna know the mystery of getting excellent app ratings?
+So, do you want to know the secret behind getting excellent app ratings?

 Tidio Live Chat app has recently hit 600 5-star reviews in Shopify App Store!
 We scored a total of 769 reviews, with an average of 4.8.